Early access is open — spots are limited. Check availability →

 This is the insight at the center of what we’re building at SILKLEARN: the bottleneck isn’t storage — it’s structure.

-An AI agent with access to a well-structured knowledge path can navigate directly to what it needs.
-It doesn't have to retrieve everything that's vaguely similar and hope the right answer is in there.
-This has a compounding efficiency benefit: smaller models with structured knowledge consistently outperform larger models with unstructured retrieval on tasks that require precision and coherence.
+An AI agent with access to a well-structured knowledge path can navigate directly to what it needs, rather than retrieving everything vaguely similar and hoping the right answer surfaces.
+This has a compounding efficiency benefit that the field has been slow to acknowledge: smaller models with structured knowledge consistently outperform larger models with unstructured retrieval on tasks requiring precision and coherence.

 The implication is significant.
 You don’t need a larger model.
 You need better-organized knowledge.

-AI memory in 2026 is a genuine engineering problem with real, deployable solutions — but also real limitations.
-The teams winning with memory-enabled agents aren't just picking the best vector database.
-They're thinking carefully about how knowledge is structured before it ever reaches the retrieval layer.
+The teams winning with memory-enabled agents in 2026 aren’t just picking the best vector database.
+They’re thinking carefully about how knowledge is structured before it ever reaches the retrieval layer — and that upstream investment compounds over time in ways that adding more compute or swapping embedding models simply doesn’t.

 If you’re building in this space and want to explore what structured knowledge paths look like in practice, SILKLEARN is where we’re working on exactly that.